libp2p/specs/connections/README.md

 If a peer receives a `"na"` response to a proposed protocol id, they can either try again with a different protocol id or close the channel.

+### Optimistic Protocol Negotiation

+When the dialer has prior knowledge that the responder supports a given protocol (e.g., via the [identify protocol][identify/push]), it can use an optimistic variant of multistream-select that saves one round trip by sending the protocol proposal and application data without waiting for the responder's echo.
+For details, see the [Optimistic Protocol Negotiation][optimistic-ms] specification.

 ## Upgrading Connections